ame589/dataflow_cicd/README.md

 ## Conclusion

-The `dfo-customer-skydata-capt` dataflow job efficiently ingests, validates, and processes data from GCS, using Google Cloud Pub/Sub for schema retrieval and record publishing.
+The `dataflow-cicd` dataflow job efficiently ingests, validates, and processes data from GCS, using Google Cloud Pub/Sub for schema retrieval and record publishing.
 Its modular structure allows for easy customization and extension to handle various data sources and validation requirements, while the provided Dockerfile facilitates containerization for easy deployment and execution.